alem-platform/sprint-js/story07/is-it-here/README.md

 ### Instructions:

-Write a function named `checkElementExists` that checks if an element with the ID special-element exists in the DOM.
+Write a function named `checkElementExists` that checks if an element with the ID/CLASS special-element exists in the DOM.

 - The function should take 2 argument:
   - String: Will be element searched according to id/class?